BezawadaVignesh/Text_Advanture/README.md

 - __Enemies:__ There are some enemies in the game, is in some initial room, and can be killed by some object or some combination of objects with command "kill xxx" if the program will check whether the player possesses all the objects required to kill this enemy.
 If so, the enemy is dead.
 If the player issue the kill command but does not have the correct set of objects to kill that enemy, the enemy will attack the player and the player loses 50 health points If the player issue any other command instead (in a room with enemies), such as trying to leave the room, there is a 50% chance that the enemy will attack and so the player dies.
 In the other 50% chance the attack doesn't happen and the player's command is actioned.

   ## COMMANDS
-  -"quit" through this command you can quit the game.
+        - "quit" through this command you can quit the game.
-	-"help" this command gives a besic information about game.
+	- "help" this command gives a besic information about game.
-	-"list item" this command lists all the items you picked.
+	- "list item" this command lists all the items you picked.
-	-"health" shows your health.
+	- "health" shows your health.
-	-"describe" prints the room name and describes about the it.
+	- "describe" prints the room name and describes about the it.
 It can be also writen as "desc".
-	-"about" this is used to know about a object.
+	- "about" this is used to know about a object.
 This is used as "about xxx".
-	-"consume" this is used to consume any item they picked.
+	- "consume" this is used to consume any item they picked.
 This is used as "consume xxx".
-	-"take" this command is used to pick items.
+	- "take" this command is used to pick items.
 This is used as "take xxx".
-	-"look" this command is used to know objects in the room.
+	- "look" this command is used to know objects in the room.
 This is used as "look xxx".
-	-"go" this command is used to go from one room to other.
+	- "go" this command is used to go from one room to other.
 This is used as "go xxx".
-	-"kill" this command is used to kill the enemy.
+	- "kill" this command is used to kill the enemy.
 This is used as "kill xxx".
-	-"save" this is used to save the game process.
+	- "save" this is used to save the game process.

   ## HOW TO RUN
   Even though this game is writen in four files main.cpp game.cpp sfunc.cpp player.h